 Sugar-free chewing gum: Chewing gum helps salivate your mouth, which helps in neutralizing the acids in your mouth.
 The acids are responsible for inducing the risk of cavities in the teeth.
 The constant salivation will flush away the acidity and also remove any residue that might be stuck in your teeth.

 Cheese and milk: The proteins, calcium and phosphorus present in these dairy products buffer the acid and prevent the tooth enamel from corroding or erosion.
-According to many researchers, these dairy products also help in strengthening your teeth and its surfaces.
+According to many researchers, these dairy products also help in strengthening your teeth and their surfaces.
 They also encourage saliva production which neutralizes the acids in the mouth.

 Water: Water will help in flushing your mouth with anything that is stuck on your teeth, removes the grim and residue, and wash away any unwanted materials from your mouth which can lead to teeth problems.